alielbashir/intro-github-actions/workshop/README.md

 | **Duration**                  | 1 Hour |
 | **Microsoft Cloud Topics taught**                 | GitHub Actions |
 | **Slides** | [Powerpoint](slides.pptx)

-## Video

-Embed your Train the Trainer video here.
-Instructions on how to create a great video experience is [available on this page](../video-guidance.md).

 ## Pre-Learning
 - [Create and manage projects in Python](https://docs.microsoft.com/en-us/learn/modules/python-create-manage-projects/)